 It gets better: Of the every 100 people who find you through Instagram, one makes a purchase.
 That’s the fourth highest conversion rate among social networking sites, and it’s growing.

-The top 10 retailers on Instagram is a veritable who’s who of top brands.
+The top 10 retailers with Instagram business accounts is a veritable who’s who of top brands.

 See more reasons to be on Instagram in the full infographic below: